Dooders/Dooders/sdk/README.md

 ## Base

-This folder contains the classes for the base functionality of the library.
+This folder contains the baseclasses for the functionality of the library.

-It includes:
-* base_information.py
-* base_object.py

 ## Models

+Contains functional representation of a system, like a Dooder, Society, Environment, etc.

 ## Modules

+Contains the modules used in the various model, specifically with the Dooder agent model.

 ## Core

+Core classes for the plug-in design for Collectors, Strategies, and Conditions.

 ## Utils